 - Students with food allergies should participate in all school activities and must not be excluded based on their condition. - Students should wear medical alert identification at all times. - Encourage, but do not require, parents/guardians of food-allergic students to accompany their child on school trips. - When planning for a field trip, the parents, school nurse, and field trip coordinators should collaborate to avoid high-risk destinations. - If a trip includes an overnight stay at a hotel, request rooms with kitchens, refrigerators, and microwaves so food-allergic students can cook their own meals. - Call all destination locations, including travel stops, restaurants, and hotels, ahead of time to ensure accommodations are available for student(s) with food allergies.
-Review emergency protocols with appropriate representatives from each of these locations. . - Prepare for snack needs on long-haul trips: - Notify all parents to avoid packing snack items that directly contain allergens. - Require that snack/food items containing allergens remain wrapped until students are at their destination. - Prepare allergy friendly snacks for all students and distribute them en-route.
-Consult with the school nurse and parent(s) of food-allergic students on approved snack items before to the trip. - Provide disposable wipes to all students after eating snacks/meals. - Designate the appropriate individual to work with the school nurse immediately prior to the trip to ensure all medications and instructions are packed. - Identify for students and chaperones/other staff the trained individual(s) or the designated staff member(s) who will be carrying the student's auto-injectors and other medications.
+Review emergency protocols with appropriate representatives from each of these locations. - o If a trip includes eating lunch outside at a park or picnic area, determine an alternate location in advance in the event of inclement weather. - Designate the appropriate individual to work with the school nurse immediately prior to the trip to ensure all medications and instructions are packed. - Identify for students and chaperones/other staff the trained individual(s) or the designated staff member(s) who will be carrying the student's auto-injectors and other medications. - Consider insect sting, medication, and latex allergies in addition to food allergies. - Enforce a "No Food or Beverage Sharing" policy. - Ensure backup batteries for cell phones and other emergency communication devices are available and in working order.
+Plan emergency procedures for areas in which cell phone reception may not be available. - Enforce rules to wash hands before and after drinking/eating when possible (and use of disposable wipes otherwise). - Participate in the school's approach on how to manage students with food allergies. - Understand how to directly communicate with the student's parent(s) in the event of an emergency and ensure all designated adults have emergency contact numbers. - Understand federal and state laws that protect the privacy and confidentiality of the student's medical information and other legal rights of students with food allergies. - How to report food allergy bullying or complaints from the student. - Ensuring communication devices are in working order prior to each transport. - Return all medication(s) to designated staff member or school nurse immediately upon returning from field trip.